Your Complete Guide To Double Entry Accounting

 As you can see, we have a debit entry and a credit entry in each T-Account.
 Hold on just a bit longer, and we’ll pull all of this together in the next section.

-How Double-Entry Accounting Works
+How To Do Double-Entry Accounting For Your Business

 As we mentioned earlier, double-entry accounting is a system of accounting where each recorded transaction affects at least two accounts.
 For each account, there are two columns: debits and credits.
 The debits and credits always balance out (that’s why they call it a balance sheet!).